ajgon/opsworks_ruby/docs/attributes.md

     - Which Debian APT package version should be installed from the PPA repo provided by Passenger.
 Currently this defaults to the latest version provided by the Passenger APT PPA.
 Set this to a non-nil value to lock your Passenger installation at a specific version.

-- `app['appserver']['after_deploy']`
-    - **Default:** `stop-start`
-    - **Supported values:** `stop-start`, `restart`, `clean-restart`
-    - Tell the appserver how to restart following a deployment.
-A `stop-start` will instruct the appserver to stop and then start immediately.
-This is can cause requests from the webserver to be dropped since it closes the socket.
-      A `restart` sends a signal to the appserver instructing it to restart while maintaining the open socket.
-      Requests will hang while the app boots, but will not be lost.
-A `clean-restart` will perform a `stop-start` if the `Gemfile` has changed or a `restart` otherwise.
-The behavior of each of these approaches varies between appservers.
-      See their documentation for more details.

 - `app['appserver']['port']`
   - **Default:** None